Complete Guide to Losing Fat

 Body weight measures total mass (fat, water, bones, muscles, and organs).

-Body fat only isolates the amount of adipose (fatty tissue) and visceral fat (around vital organs).
+Body fat isolates the amount of adipose tissue (fatty tissue) and visceral fat (around vital organs).

-It's important to understand this distinction, because body fat is the most accurate indicator and predictor of wellness and disease, while body weight and health are not always negatively correlated, meaning you can weigh more than average, but also be healthier than average.
+It's important to understand this distinction because body fat is the most accurate indicator and predictor of well-being and disease, while body weight and health are not always negatively correlated, meaning you can weigh more than average and still be healthier than average.

 Now that we have that out of the way, let's move on to how body fat loss actually works.